Arezzo railway station: Overview

 The station has a CCTV surveillance on all platforms and in the subway.

 All platforms, except for platform 6, are connected by a subway and lifts.

 The first platform of the station was originally three rails, to allow the transit of narrow-gauge trains to Fossato di Vico.

 Station layout

 This station has seven platforms.
-Only platforms 1 North (service to Pratovecchio) and 6 (service to Sinalunga) are dedicated to LFI trains.
+Only platforms 1 North (service to Stia) and 6 (service to Sinalunga) are dedicated to LFI trains.

 All the other platforms are used for Trenitalia services.